Attentive Representation Learning with Adversarial Training for Short Text Clustering: Experiments

-We report evaluation results in Table~\ref{tbl:performance} for all baselines and ARL-Adv on the adopted datasets.
-The cluster numbers here are set to the same as in Table~\ref{tbl:data_stats}.
-From a whole perspective, all the methods do not perform exactly the same on the three metrics.
-For example, K-means(TF-IDF) gains better results than LDA in terms of NMI and ACC, but not in ARI.
+We report the evaluation results in Table~\ref{tbl:performance} for ARL, ARL-Adv, and all the baselines.
+The cluster numbers here are set to be the same as those in Table~\ref{tbl:data_stats}.
+From a whole perspective, all the methods do not perform the same w.r.t. the three metrics.
+For example, K-means(TF-IDF) gains better results than LDA w.r.t.
+NMI and ACC, but exhibits worse performance w.r.t.
+ARI.
 This phenomenon shows the necessity of adopting all the three metrics.
 Since they focus on different properties of the clustering results, using all of them can provide more comprehensive comparisons from distinct perspectives.

-As expected, the models belonging to the ``Conventional'' category do not show competitive performance than other types of baselines, since they are not tailored for short text and do not fully leverage the power of representation learning.
-LDA is the standard topic modeling approach for general text modeling.
-Yet, it works poorly here because assigning clusters to words in the same short text can aggravate sparsity, as the corresponding results demonstrate.
-Although PCA converts the sparse representation of TF-IDF to a continuous low-dimensional space, K-means(PCA) shows no improvements over K-means(TF-IDF), indicating that introducing representation that is independent of the model training process may not help.
+As expected, the models belonging to the conventional category (\romannumeral1) do not show competitive performance than other types of baselines in most cases, since they are not tailored for short texts and do not fully leverage the power of representation learning.
+Specifically, LDA works poorly here because assigning different clusters to words in the same short text can aggravate sparsity, as the corresponding results demonstrate.
+Although PCA converts the sparse representation of TF-IDF to continuous low-dimensional space, K-means(PCA) shows no improvements over K-means(TF-IDF).
+This result indicates that introducing representation that is independent of the model training process may not easily work.
+Besides, although the classical and simple model HieClu adopts another mechanism (i.e., agglomerative clustering), its performance is still at the same level as K-means.

-Both DEC and VaDE are deep learning based approach, which can learn low-dimensional representation of targets using their original representation, such as the pixel values of images and TF-IDF based representations of texts.
-Therefore, though they are proposed for general clustering tasks, they may not be limited to texts.
-They are able to yield better results in most cases than the category of ``Conventional'' methods.
+Both DEC and VaDE are deep learning based approaches (\romannumeral2), which can learn low-dimensional representations of targets using their original representations, such as the pixel values of images and TF-IDF based representations of texts.
+Therefore, though proposed for general clustering tasks, they may not be limited to texts.
+As shown in Table~\ref{tbl:performance}, they yield better results in most cases than the category of conventional methods.
+By further investigating the results of ClusterGAN, we find it does not exhibit the satisfied clustering performance.
+This might be attributed to the reason that the model is incapable of learning representations for discrete text tokens due to its GAN-based design.